stevegrossi/logix/README.md

 - **biconditional**: Biconditional Introduction, any

 ### TODO
-- [ ] Enhance the proof-by-elimination strategies to prove their own requirements
+- [ ] Enhance the remaining proof-by-elimination strategies to prove their own requirements
 - [ ] Implement the proof-by-assumption strategies: implication introduction, negation introduction, and negation elimination
 - [ ] Could things be simpler if sentences were tagged? e.g. `{:sentence, "A"}` instead of bare strings